Skip to main content

 §2.12 Crawl SignalCRAWL-ACCESSIBLE3/3

+Overall: AI-READY.
 The Cloudflare-derived checks (§2.8-§2.12) all pass.
+SEO Foundation passes with a perfect Lighthouse SEO score of 100/100.
 The site is ahead of the market on every agent standard that Cloudflare measures.

 Fact-Block Density is 100/100 EXTRACTABLE.
 The root page passed all five checks (standalone answer, first-200-tokens, 40-60 word band, question-format headings, FAQ section) after the prior remediation arc converted H2s to questions and added FAQ sections.